 In reality, Equity offers very little about Bishop as a young woman and I realised soon enough that I was simply projecting the idea of the kind of female-led Wall Street movie I’d be most likely to enjoy.

-Also starring Alysia Reiner and James Purefoy; director Meera Menon’s film focuses on Bishop’s challenges in the present tense as an ambitious middle aged woman working on Wall Street.
-I can’t deny that I’m disappointed but I know that’s on me because the trailer didn’t promise the movie I most wanted to see.
+Also starring Alysia Reiner and James Purefoy; what director Meera Menon’s film focuses on instead is Bishop’s challenges in the present tense as an ambitious middle aged woman working on Wall Street.

-My personal expectations and wants aside, even though I rooted for Naomi towards the end in her efforts to do well and get that promotion, I found that I didn’t quite connect with her.
+Even though I definitely rooted for Bishop towards the end in her efforts to do well and get that promotion, I found that I didn’t quite connect with her.
 The not particularly engaging story, especially in the first half and the overall disappointing pace of the film did not help to keep me locked in.
 I’m not saying that I wanted the debauchery of The Wolf of Wall Street (2013) but Equity could have been more than it is.